Training Opportunities

 - Landmark Case Seminar meets weekly and covers more than 100 of the major landmark cases in mental health law, to include cases unique/relevant to South Carolina.

-- Fundamentals of the Legal System Seminar meets weekly and covers topics related to the legal system, to include the juvenile system, and covers standards for admissibility of expert testimony in federal and state courts.
+- Fundamentals of the Legal System Seminar meets several times and covers topics related to the legal system, to include the juvenile system, and covers standards for admissibility of expert testimony in federal and state courts.

 - Evaluators Seminar meets quarterly and covers topics related to the various nuances involved in forensic report writing and answering psycholegal questions in written and verbal means (e.g., testimony).